Native title

 Email: titles@regional.nsw.gov.au

-Postal address: Assessments and Systems, Mining, Exploration and Geoscience, Department of Regional NSW, PO Box 344 Hunter Region Mail Centre NSW 2310
+Postal address: Assessments and Systems, NSW Resources, Department of Primary Industries and Regional Development, PO Box 344 Hunter Region Mail Centre NSW 2310

 Office: 516 High Street Maitland NSW 2320